Byz

-Byz (Jorma Andreas Byström, born 27 May 1984) is a Swedish hip-hop musician from Sala.
+Jorma Andreas Byström (born 27 May 1984), known under his stage name Byz, is a Swedish rapper from Sala.
 His artist-name is inspired by his last name.
 Over the years from 1999 to 2000, he started his career as a musician with the group Inte helt oskyldiga.
-But not until 2003 did he release his first solo album There Is Still A Party Going On.
+But not until 2003 did he release his first solo album, There Is Still a Party Going On.
 In 2004, Byz had planned to end his music career, but ultimately decided against it.
-He released his second solo album, From Here To Somewhere, during the summer of that year.
+He released his second solo album, From Here to Somewhere, during the summer of that year.
 The album was sold in limited edition, just like his first 100 records, mainly for friends and family.
 In recent years, with the help of the Internet, his music has spread rapidly.

 In 2005 Byz released his first Swedish album, which came to be called Når botten i toppen av en sjuttis.
 The single "Karatefylla" on the last album Fett av dig.
 He quickly became popular among many young people.

 In 2008 Byz initiated closer cooperation with his former companion, Headline.
-This collaboration was to result in the joint album Does it look like I care? released in the second quarter of 2009 via their website.
+This collaboration was to result in the joint album Does It Look Like I Care? released in the second quarter of 2009 via their website.
 Unlike the previous albums, it was made available for free.